Language Placement Exam

 Placement exam results are available to students immediately after finishing the exam, and student's advisors will have access to their placement scores as well, prior to registration during orientation.
 Depending on your score, you will be advised to enroll in the 101, 102, or higher level of the language course that you plan to take.

 The possible placements in French, German, and Spanish are 101, 102, 201, or 202 or higher.
 Some students may be at a very advanced level already, but the test can only determine the precise level for the first two semesters.
-Therefore, students placing into the 201 or 202 levels for French, German or Spanish, will be advised to meet with Professor Kenneth Gordon, the department chair of World Languages, to discuss what course would be most appropriate beyond the elementary level.
-Transfer Credit, CLEP, or Advanced Placement (AP) Credit
+Therefore, students placing into the 201 or 202 levels for French, German or Spanish, will be advised to meet with Dr. Scott Shinabargar, the department chair of World Languages, to discuss what course would be most appropriate beyond the elementary level.
+Transfer Credit, CLEP, or Advanced Placement (AP) Credit.

 To verify that your credit will satisfy your language requirements, please contact the appropriate college academic advising area: